coffepowered/databricksConnectDocker/README.md

 ## Which container ?

 The recipes of all the base containers can be found in this branch at ./devcontainer/recipes separated by databricks runtime version.
-Such recipes have been you to build the public docker images at https://hub.docker.com/repository/docker/simarocchi/vscode_dbconnect
+Such recipes have been used to build the public docker images at https://hub.docker.com/repository/docker/simarocchi/vscode_dbconnect

 ## Test it out